 Noticing Neighbors - Affirmation Billboards

 Continuing our series about #NoticingNeighbors, we want to introduce you to a special soul whose work is making ripples through the community.
 Everyone, meet Nicole Leth.
 Have you seen this billboard when driving 10th and Harrison in downtown KC?
 If not, we bet you’ll Notice it now.
-Nicole is the artist, mental health advocate, and beautiful heart behind this healing activism.
+Nicole is the artist, mental health advocate, and force behind this healing activism.
 Read on for the Affirmation Billboards full story.

 The idea behind the affirmation billboards happened as a very natural trajectory.
 Back when I was 17, I lost my father to suicide.
 My entire life changed.
 I was young and had no idea how to heal from something that serious.
 I started writing in my journal for comfort and then started painting these words on my bedroom walls because it felt significant to see words that helped me painted bigger and on display.
 I ran with the idea and started graffitiing those words on abandoned buildings in my hometown - I was still in high school.
 This is technically how it all started.
 This project helped me love and heal and saved my life.
 I put these words in public places so that they might make other people feel loved, and enable them to heal and save their own lives.
 I believe that love and healing are cyclical in that way.